-Cortina d'Ampezzo, ideal destination for mountain holidays
+Cortina d'Ampezzo and the Giau Pass for mountain holidays

 Cortina d'Ampezzo is always the same, but every time is like the first time!
 You have countless possibilities for skiing, trekking and mountaineering on the Cinque Torri, you can choose among many Nordic Walking trails, attend to international events or walk among the stands of the Christmas Markets.
 Cortina will always give you new emotions and will satisfy every visitor.
 Cortina is known for the imposing mountains that surround it, Tofane, Cristallo, Faloria, Cinque Torri, Becco del Mezzodì, Sorapiss and Croda da Lago being just some of them, for the countless trekking and hiking trails, the wonderful vie ferrate and the free climbing walls.